Your guide to personal loans in South Africa

 Personal loan options from South Africa’s leading banks

-- Absa offer personal loans that range from R250,00 to R350,000 with loans terms from 35 days to 84 months.
+- Absa offers personal loans that range from R250,00 to R350,000 with loan terms from 35 days to 84 months.
 Absa claims that if you’re offered a lower interest rate elsewhere, they’ll beat it.
 Their personal loans include a monthly service fee and an initiation fee just as Nedbank does.

-- FNB offer personal loans that range from R1,000 to R300,000 with loans terms from 1 to 60 months and customers also get to earn eBucks.
+- FNB loans range from R1,000 to R300,000 with loan terms from 1 to 60 months and customers also get to earn eBucks.
 They also offer a repayment break in January and will allow you to settle your loan in full without paying any early settlement penalties.